14th Jan 2019

-Either way, when we work with clients we will usually map this out with them and let them know what content is needed for each page, but it is up to you to decide if you are providing it or getting further assistance as this may effect the quote.
+Either way, when we work with clients we will usually map this out with them and let them know what content is needed for each page, but it is up to you to decide if you are providing it or getting further assistance as this may affect the quote.

 This can include your business slogan, about story, list and details of your services and much more.

 Your content is key.